gyulanemeth/bluefox.email/docs/personalization.md

 As you might expect, the email sent will look like this:
 ![Simple merge tag example in the inbox.](./personalization-02.png)

 You can also personalize emails using data stored in bluefox.email.
-This is explained in the next two sections: "Built-in merge-tags" and "Contact properties".
+This is explained in the next two sections: "Built-in Merge Tags" and "Contact Properties".

-## Built-in merge-tags
+## Built-in Merge Tags

 There are a few built-in variables you can use in your emails without needing to send them in your request.
 These are also available in campaigns.

-### Contact's email address
+### Contact's Email Address
 The simplest example is the contact's email address:

 ```